wavefrontHQ/help/proxies.md

 The status of a proxy can be:
 * **Active**: The proxy is running and sending data.
 * **Orphaned**: The proxy stopped sending data.
+The reason can be:
-Either the sources stopped sending data to the proxy or the proxy service has been stopped.
+    - The sources stopped sending data to the proxy.
+    - The token has been revoked.
+    - The proxy service has been stopped.

         **Note**: You can start the stopped proxy service again only on a non-ephemeral proxy.
 Restarting the proxy service on an ephemeral proxy, installs a new proxy with a new ID and the old proxy transitions into irreversible orphaned status.
 * **Stopped by Server**: The Tanzu Observability subscription has ended for the customer.
 * **Token Expired**: The token has expired.
 You must install a new proxy.